-Bullying and other forms of peer mistreatment are of any sort is detrimental to the school environment and student learning, achievement, and well-being.
+Bullying and other forms of peer mistreatment are detrimental to the school environment and student learning, achievement, and well-being.
 It interferes with the mission of the schools to educate their students and disrupts the operations of the schools.
-Bullying and other forms of peer mistreatment affects not only students who are targets, but also those who participate and witness such behavior.
+Bullying and other forms of peer mistreatment affect not only students who are targets, but also those who participate and witness such behavior.
 It is the Board's intention that such behaviors be addressed to ensure student safety and an inclusive environment.